Bárðarbunga: 1950 Geysir air crash

 On 14 September 1950 a Douglas C-54 Skymaster aircraft belonging to the Icelandic airline Loftleiðir crash landed on the Vatnajökull glacier at Bárðarbunga during a cargo flight from Luxembourg to Reykjavík.
 There were no fatalities, but damaged radio equipment left them unable to communicate their location.
-After two days the crew managed to reach the emergency transmitter in the plane's rubber liferaft and send out an distress call which was picked up by the Icelandic Coast Guard vessel Ægir.
+After two days the crew managed to reach the emergency transmitter in the plane's rubber liferaft and send out a distress call which was picked up by the Icelandic Coast Guard vessel Ægir.
 The same day a search and rescue Catalina aircraft, named Vestfirðingur, spotted them.
 The C-54's cargo included the body of a deceased United States Air Force (USAF) colonel, prompting American assistance.
 A USAF C-47 equipped with skis landed on the glacier but was unable to take off again, so it had to be abandoned.
 After six days both crews were rescued by a ski-patrol from Akureyri.
 Later Loftleiðir bought the stranded C-47 from the USAF for $700.
 In April 1951 it was dug out of the snow and towed down the mountain by two bulldozers, where it was started and flown to Reykjavík.